…I’m guessing it’s probably not fun. But it could be. After all, meditative doesn’t have to equal boring.

 5. Crystals

-A couple of solid crystal points (like the ones pictured) are excellent for holding in each hand while you meditate.
+A couple of solid crystal points are excellent for holding in each hand while you meditate.
 In addition to activating and enlivening your body, mind, and spirit with their unique healing vibrations, they provide a solid, grounding feeling and help you align with the naturally balancing energy field of the earth.
-Plus, they’re pretty!
-Which is fun.
-And many varieties are particularly suited to meditation, such as quartz, fluorite, tourmaline, amethyst, and hematite.
+Plus, they’re pretty, and beauty uplifts your consciousness.
+Many varieties are particularly suited to meditation, such as quartz, fluorite, tourmaline, amethyst, and hematite.

 6. The I Ching